 “(4) Article 24 (Relief from Double Taxation) confirms the benefit of a credit to citizens and residents of one Contracting State for income taxes paid to the other, even if such a credit may not be available under the Code.”

-So, you can take the foreign tax credit, but in addition to the regular forms (form 1116…), you would also include a form 8833 to explain that you worked on international waters, that it is “ocean activities” with under the code normally would not be eligible for a foreign tax credit because sourced in the US under 863(d) but that by virtue of Article 24 of the treaty the taxpayer is still eligible for the foreign tax credit.
+So, if you are a bona fide resident in the UK you can take the foreign tax credit, but in addition to the regular forms (form 1116…), you would also include a form 8833 to explain that you worked on international waters, that it is “ocean activities” with under the code normally would not be eligible for a foreign tax credit because sourced in the US under 863(d) but that by virtue of Article 24 of the treaty the taxpayer is still eligible for the foreign tax credit.